-Welcome!
-I created this webpage for anyone who wants to read my research and publications.
+This is not a blog, but rather a website for anyone who wants to know more about my research and publications.

 Doing this kind of work comes from my own life experiences.
 My immigrant parents left rural backgrounds in different countries (mother from Chile, father from France), and they made their way to the San Francisco Bay Area, where I was raised and educated in public schools and Catholic schools—growing up, I hated the repressive atmosphere of Catholic school but I’ve come to see how I also benefited from something that was offered in that milieu.
 As a young adult, I studied at the University of California at San Diego and Berkeley, and I spent some formative years in Mexico City and Chile.

 “It’s sort of an island on the land,” Helen Hunt Jackson purportedly said about Southern California, but today it is an island of plants and people from around the globe.